Blosc/blosc2_openhtj2k/README.md

 ## Compression

-### Register the plugin

-Before using this plugin we need to register it:

-    blosc2.register_codec("openhtj2k", 244)

 ### Load the image

 To compress an image first we need to load it, and to transform it to a Numpy array, then